 The economic crisis is a consequence of many parallel factors which are all related to globalization and digitalization.
-My main concern, assessing this in more detail from the European perspective, is that revolutionary global forces have not been taken early nor seriously enough by most national and regional decision makers.
+My main concern, assessing this in more detail from the European perspective, is that revolutionary global forces have not been taken early nor seriously enough by most national and regional decision-makers.
 The Heads of European States and Governments have once again recalled the importance of fiscal consolidation, structural reform, and targeted investment to put Europe back on the path of smart, sustainable, and inclusive growth.
 The main question is how capable and ready are the national governments to tackling the complex and manifold issues of crises and to renewing even radically many of our public and private structures and processes.

 The first basic requirement is that all the European Union Member States remain fully committed to taking the actions required at the national level to achieve the objectives of the Europe 2020 Strategy.
 The second basic requirement is that the national and regional governments, as well as people, are ready for radical changes.
-This booklet, and the other 11 booklets by the experienced authors, focus on National intellectual capital (NIC) and give necessary insights and facts for us the readers and especially for our in-depth systemic thinking of the interrelationships of NIC and economic recovery.
+This booklet, and the other 11 booklets by experienced authors, focus on national intellectual capital and give necessary insights and facts for us the readers and especially for our in-depth systemic thinking of the interrelationships of NIC and economic recovery.

-How should the national and regional decision makers tackle the existing knowledge of intangible capital?
-The focus needs to be more on the bottom-up approach stressing the developments on local and regional levels.
-I highlight our recent statements by the EU Committee of the Regions.
-The key priorities are to get more innovations out of research and to encourage mindset change towards open innovation.
+How should the national and regional decision-makers tackle the existing knowledge of intangible capital?
+The focus needs to be more on the bottom-up approach stressing the developments at local and regional levels.
+I highlight our recent statements by the EU Committee of Regions.
+The key priorities are to get more innovations out of research and to encourage mindset change toward open innovation.

-The political decision makers are finally aware that the traditional indicators created for and used in industrial production cannot be applied to a knowledgeintensive, turbulent, and innovativeness-based global enterprise environment.
+The political decision-makers are finally aware that the traditional indicators created for and used in industrial production cannot be applied to a knowledge-intensive, turbulent, and innovativeness-based global enterprise environment.
 Indicators that perceive the intangible dimensions of competitiveness-knowledge capital, innovation knowledge, and anticipation of the future-have been developed around the world, but their use has not yet become established in practice.
-This booklet accelerates the development and the use of these indicators.
-This helps the local and regional, as well as central, governments in taking brave leaps forward on a practical level-giving greater ownership and involving all the stakeholders.
-This means the need of actions towards increasing the structural and relational capital of regions, both internally in communities of practice and in collaboration with others.
+This booklet accelerates the development and use of these indicators.